Donald C. Wintersheimer: Early life and career

 Wintersheimer was born April 21, 1931, in Covington, Kentucky, the son of Carl and Marie Kohl Wintersheimer.
 He was raised in Bellevue, Kentucky, and attended Villa Madonna College, receiving an A.B. in 1953.
 He served in the U.S. Army Infantry from 1953 to 1955, then went on to earn an M.A. from Xavier University in 1957 and a J.D. from the University of Cincinnati College of Law in 1960.
 After beginning in the private practice of law and marrying Alice Rabe, he was the solicitor for Covington for fourteen years, and became known as an advocate for consumer protection.

 Judicial and later career

-Wintersheimer was elected to the Kentucky Court of Appeals in 1976, and to the Kentucky Supreme Court in 1982, defeating appointed incumbent John Jay O'Hara.
+Wintersheimer was elected to the Kentucky Court of Appeals in 1976, and to the Kentucky Supreme Court in 1982, defeating appointed incumbent John J. O'Hara.
 He won reelection in 1990 and 1998.
 He served from January 3, 1983, to January 1, 2007.
 He was a prolific opinion writer, including opinions that established the constitutional basis for the family court in Kentucky, established the constitutional basis for economic development in Kentucky, established the tort of outrage in Kentucky, and established the guidelines for open records investigations in Kentucky.
 He taught business law at Thomas More University before becoming an adjunct professor in constitutional law at Chase College of Law for twenty years.
+In 2010, he published a memoir titled, "Secrets of the Kentucky Supreme Court."

 He died on February 18, 2021, in Covington.